 Your car insurance rates are impacted by a lot of different factors.
 Your car insurance rates are not just a random number that the insurance company picks out of a hat.
 It’s a result of many details about you and your car, such as:

-- The year, make, and model of the car
+- Year, make, and model of the car

 So, if you’re wondering why your rates are what they are…it’s a mishmash of the above factors.